opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 **_Applicable legal principles_**

 27     We first consider how the courts have determined the question of burden of proof where a conviction is based solely on the bare words of the complainant.
-In _AOF v Public Prosecutor_ [2012] 3 SLR 34 (“ _AOF_ ”) at [111], this court held:
+In _AOF v Public Prosecutor_ <span class="citation">[2012] 3 SLR 34</span> (“ _AOF_ ”) at [111], this court held:

  It is well-established that in a case where no other evidence is available, a complainant’s testimony can constitute proof beyond reasonable doubt (see s 136 of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”)) – but only when it is so “unusually convincing” as to overcome any doubts that might arise from the lack of corroboration ...

-28     In _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ [2008] 1 SLR(R) 601 (“ _Liton_ ”) at [38], this court held that to be “unusually convincing”, the witness’s testimony must be “so convincing that the Prosecution’s case was proven beyond reasonable doubt, solely on the basis of the evidence”.
+28     In _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ <span class="citation">[2008] 1 SLR(R) 601</span> (“ _Liton_ ”) at [38], this court held that to be “unusually convincing”, the witness’s testimony must be “so convincing that the Prosecution’s case was proven beyond reasonable doubt, solely on the basis of the evidence”.
 Elaborating further at [39], the court held that a complainant’s testimony would be unusually convincing if the testimony, “when weighed against the overall backdrop of the available facts and circumstances, contains that ring of truth which leaves the court satisfied that no reasonable doubt exists in favour of the accused”.
 As this court held in _AOF_ at [115], the relevant considerations in determining whether a witness is unusually convincing are his or her demeanour, as well as the internal and external consistencies found in the witness’ testimony.

 29     It should be noted that the “unusually convincing” standard does not introduce a new burden of proof.
-It “does nothing... to change the ultimate rule that the Prosecution must prove its case beyond a reasonable doubt, but it does suggest how the evidential Gordian knot may be untied if proof is to be found solely from the complainant’s testimony against the accused” ( _XP v Public Prosecutor_ [2008] 4 SLR(R) 686 at [31], cited in _AOF_ at [113]).
+It “does nothing... to change the ultimate rule that the Prosecution must prove its case beyond a reasonable doubt, but it does suggest how the evidential Gordian knot may be untied if proof is to be found solely from the complainant’s testimony against the accused” ( _XP v Public Prosecutor_ <span class="citation">[2008] 4 SLR(R) 686</span> at [31], cited in _AOF_ at [113]).

 30     Where the complainant’s evidence is not unusually convincing, “an accused’s conviction is unsafe unless there is some corroboration of the complainant’s story” ( _AOF_ at [173]).
 In _Liton_ at [42] and [43], this court discussed the meaning of “corroborative evidence”:

  42 As to what can amount to corroborative evidence, the Evidence Act (Cap 97, 1997 Rev Ed) did not, at its inception, provide a definition of corroboration and still does not do so.
 However, by virtue of s 2(2), the common law is imported into the Evidence Act unless it is inconsistent with the Act’s tenor and provisions.
 There is thus legal justification for the judicial adoption of the common law definition of corroboration laid down in the oft-cited English decision of R v Baskerville [1916] 2 KB 658 at 667, ie , independent evidence implicating the accused in a material particular.

- 43 However, it is clear that the Baskerville standard (as set out in the preceding paragraph) does not apply in its strict form in Singapore since Yong CJ, in Tang Kin Seng [ v Public Prosecutor [1996] 3 SLR(R) 444], advocated a liberal approach in determining whether a particular piece of evidence can amount to corroboration. ...
+ 43 However, it is clear that the Baskerville standard (as set out in the preceding paragraph) does not apply in its strict form in Singapore since Yong CJ, in Tang Kin Seng [ v Public Prosecutor <span class="citation">[1996] 3 SLR(R) 444</span>], advocated a liberal approach in determining whether a particular piece of evidence can amount to corroboration. ...

 This more “liberal approach” to corroboration treats subsequent complaints made by the complainant herself as corroboration provided that “the statement [implicating] the [accused] was made at the

 first reasonable opportunity after the commission of the offence” ( _Public Prosecutor v Mardai_ [1950] MLJ 33 at 33, cited in _AOF_ at [173]).

 31     It should be emphasised, however, that the above principles are intended to guide _trial judges_ in their determination of an accused’s guilt.
 The role of the _appellate court_ is not to re-assess the evidence in the same way a trial judge would.
-Instead, the principles governing appellate intervention are as follows (see _ADF v Public Prosecutor_ [2010] 1 SLR 874 (“ _ADF_ ”) at [16]):
+Instead, the principles governing appellate intervention are as follows (see _ADF v Public Prosecutor_ <span class="citation">[2010] 1 SLR 874</span> (“ _ADF_ ”) at [16]):

- (a) Where the finding of fact hinges on the trial judge’s assessment of the credibility and veracity of witnesses based on the demeanour of the witness, the appellate court will interfere only if the finding of fact can be shown to be plainly wrong or against the weight of evidence: see PP v Mohammed Liton Mohammed Syeed Mallik [2008] 1 SLR(R) 601 at [32] and Yap Giau Beng Terence v PP [1998] 2 SLR(R) 855 (“ Yap Giau Beng Terrence ”) at [24].
-An appellate court may also intervene, if, after taking into account all the advantages available to the trial judge, it concludes that the verdict is wrong in law and therefore unreasonable: Jagatheesan s/o Krishnasamy v PP [2006] 4 SLR(R) 45 (“ Jagatheesan ”) at [43].
+ (a) Where the finding of fact hinges on the trial judge’s assessment of the credibility and veracity of witnesses based on the demeanour of the witness, the appellate court will interfere only if the finding of fact can be shown to be plainly wrong or against the weight of evidence: see PP v Mohammed Liton Mohammed Syeed Mallik <span class="citation">[2008] 1 SLR(R) 601</span> at [32] and Yap Giau Beng Terence v PP <span class="citation">[1998] 2 SLR(R) 855</span> (“ Yap Giau Beng Terrence ”) at [24].
+An appellate court may also intervene, if, after taking into account all the advantages available to the trial judge, it concludes that the verdict is wrong in law and therefore unreasonable: Jagatheesan s/o Krishnasamy v PP <span class="citation">[2006] 4 SLR(R) 45</span> (“ Jagatheesan ”) at [43].

  (b) Where the finding of fact by the trial judge is based on the inferences drawn from the internal consistency (or lack thereof) in the content of witnesses’ testimony or the external consistency between the content of their testimony and the extrinsic evidence, an appellate court is in as good a position as the trial court to assess the veracity of the witness’s evidence.
 The real tests are how consistent the story is within itself, how it stands the test of cross-examination, and how it fits in with the rest of the evidence and the circumstances of the case: see Jagatheesan at [40].
 If a decision is inconsistent with the material objective evidence on record, appellate intervention will usually be warranted.